ceph/ceph/doc/dev/developer_guide/tests-unit-tests.rst

    explicitly linked against something else.
 This enables tools such as **valgrind** to be used in the tests.

+#.
+Google Test unit testing library hides the client output from the shell.
+   In order to debug the client after setting the desired debug level (e.g ``ceph config set client debug_rbd 20``), the debug log file can be found at ``build/out/client.admin.<pid>.log``.
+   This can also be handy when examining teuthology failed unit test jobs, the job's debug level can be set at the relevant yaml file.

 .. _make check:
 .. _teuthology framework: https://github.com/ceph/teuthology